 This CapeNature reserve borders on Strawberry Hill Farm.
 The forests stretch over from our farm, into the reserve.
 Here you’ll see trees like red alder, ironwood, stinkwood and yellowwood.
 And not to mention a wonderful Californian redwood forest (these trees are more than 100 years old).

 A LITTLE FURTHER AFIELD

 Kite surfing & whale watching: When the wind is blowing, we can highly recommend a 1 hour drive to Witsand to explore great kite surfing opportunities in the summer season.
-(Walter is a kite surfer, so he is happy to give you the details on the conditions.
-You can hire gear at pili pili and lessons are available if booked in advance.)

 In the winter months, Witsand is also the perfect spot to watch the whales in the famous Witsand whale nursery.